saifulalam2559/E-Commerce-shop-parts-of-code/README.md

-# E-Commerce Shop Parts of Code
+# Essential parts of the code for developing an E-Commerce shop

 This repository contains essential parts of the code for developing an E-Commerce shop using the Laravel framework.
 It includes key components of the controller and model.